smcgrat/fresh/README.md

-	-k [If this flag is used the recon-all -all pipelines are skipped] -l [If this flag is used the longitudinal pipelines are skipped] -r [If this flag is used the data has NOT been resampled] -n <number of processor cores to work with for parallel pipelines>
+	-k [If this flag is used the recon-all -all pipelines are skipped] -l [If this flag is used the longitudinal pipelines are skipped] -r [If this flag is used the data has NOT been resampled] -t [If this flag is used there are T2 images]
+	-n <number of processor cores to work with for parallel pipelines>
 			[if not set defaults to slurm setting]
 	-a <afni input file>